perforce/helix-authentication-service/docs/Shibboleth.md

 ```

 ### Testing Shibboleth

+The SAML IdP metadata URL will be: https://shibboleth.doc/idp/shibboleth

 Use `docker-compose logs shibboleth.doc` to see the logs of the Shibboleth
 server.
 It takes around 10 seconds on a fast machine to complete its startup.
 If